vuemontreal/vuemontreal/docs/architecture.md

 ## Tokens

-We are following as mush as possible [Vue design system](https://github.com/viljamis/vue-design-system/wiki/working-with-the-system).
+We are following as much as possible [Vue design system](https://github.com/viljamis/vue-design-system/wiki/working-with-the-system).

 `Design tokens are the atoms of the system as Salesforce describes them.
 In Vue Design System they are used instead of hard coded values to ensure a better consistency across any platform.`